Rose of Sharon: Personal Tips for Successful Planting and Growing

 • A good soak helps roots settle – mulch holds that dampness in place.
 Moisture stays put when you cover the soil early on.

-• Choose cuttings carefully so favorite types stay true.
+• Choose cuttings carefully so favourite types stay true.
 One slip, one start – keep it clean, keep it right.

 Leave a Comment